qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

   <ServiceException code="Service configuration error">Service unknown or unsupported</ServiceException>
  </ServiceExceptionReport>

-This is a good thing, it tells you we're on the right track.
+This is a good thing, it tells you we're on the right track as the server is saying that we haven't asked for a supported service.
+We'll see later on how to make WMS requests.

 |FA| HTTP Server Configuration
 -------------------------------------------------------------------------------